kharchenkolab/conos/vignettes/walkthrough.md

 using Conos.
 Conos objects can be used to identify clusters of corresponding cells across panels of samples from similar or dissimilar sources, with different degrees of cell type overlap.
-Here we will identify the clusers of corresponding cells across a panel of bone marrow (BM) and cord blood (CB) by generating a joint graph with the cells from all the samples.
+Here we will identify the clusters of corresponding cells across a panel of bone marrow (BM) and cord blood (CB) by generating a joint graph with the cells from all the samples.
 We will then use this graph to propagate labels from a single labelled sample to other samples, and finally perform differential